varnishcache/varnish-cache/doc/sphinx/tutorial/backend_servers.rst

   }

-Varnish can have several backends defined and can you can even join several backends together into clusters of backends for load balancing purposes, having Varnish pick one backend based on different algorithms.
+Varnish can have several backends defined and can even join several backends together into clusters of backends for load balancing purposes, having Varnish pick one backend based on different algorithms.

 A lot of the power of Varnish Cache comes from it's design, which might not be what you are expecting.

+..
+XXX:What am I expecting? benc

-Next, let's have a look at some of them.
+Next, let's have a look at some of what makes Varnish unique and what you can do with it.